Anker PowerCore 10000 PD Redux - Compact power bank with 15V support for larger devices

 It’ll fast charge iPhone 8/X/XR/XS/11/SE, Samsung Galaxy, and Google Pixel.
 No fast charging for Quick Charge supporting Android phones.

 All models of the Nintendo Switch can charge at or near their max rate.
 More of an advantage for launch day model Switches.

 Larger tablets, including the iPad Pro, will also take advantage of the 15V power profile.
 Though the 10,000mAh capacity is more limiting for those devices.

-It comes bundled with a good USB-C cable and travel pouch, which can carry both power bank and cable.
+It comes bundled with a good USB-C cable and travel pouch, which can carry both a power bank and cable.
 Anker is renowned for their customer service.
-With 15V also supported on the input side you can use most any USB-C power adapter to recharge it in a few hours.
+With 15V also supported on the input side you can use most of any USB-C power adapter to recharge it in a few hours.
 Including the Nintendo Switch’s AC adapter and older Apple USB-C power banks.

 The Anker PowerCore 10000 PD Redux offers the usual Anker quality and support.
 Including the needed USB-C cable and a decent travel pouch.
 Its 15V power profile offers better charge rates for some devices.
 But it has the same weak dual device charge rate as cheaper competitors.